-Living in a city that is all about parties and competition, I found not wearing makeup one of the happiest decisions I’ve ever made
+Living in a city that is all about image and competition, I've found not wearing makeup in Hong Kong one of the best decisions I’ve ever made.

 Known as the city that never sleeps, Hong Kong never bores people with its notable nightclubs, best happy hours and rooftop bars.
 Everyone is always partying, connecting and taking selfies.
 As an Asian woman living in Hong Kong, wearing a ton of foundation with blush/bronzer (depending if you’re a baby Asian or an ABC Asian) seems like the norm.
 Despite having worked in the beauty industry prior to my role at Honeycombers, I’ve gradually given up on using all my makeup for the past few months, even though I have ample time in the morning to do my routine instead of making breakfast.
 It’s weird how I feel more confident since not wearing makeup and I think women should give it a go more often.